 AIIA Qld Asia-Pacific Scholarship

 The Australian Institute of International Affairs, Queensland, wishes to encourage and support Australian students at Queensland Universities to undertake study in the Asia-Pacific region.
-This new scholarship is established in line with the organisation’s mission of promoting understanding and interest in international affairs.
+This scholarship was established in line with the organisation’s mission of promoting understanding and interest in international affairs.

 AIIA Queensland will provide this $2500 scholarship annually to support approved educational activity.